The Misunderstood Pickle

 I am an wellness specialist at a retirement home.
 I was wondering if your company ever thought about doing water and trx exercises on your website.
 I am contracted through another company that does water fitness and I think this would be a great tool for individuals looking for exercises.

 Thanks for you message.
 Actually we added suspension training exercises back in June.
 You’ll find them on the right side of the detailed exercise lists with the other bodyweight exercises.
 I’m sorry to report that we have no plans to include water exercises, but thanks for the suggestion.
-We do however offer two exercise collections for Aquatics Fitness:
+We used to offer two exercise collections for Aquatics Fitness through a third party provider but we no longer offer them.

 Gymnastics Ring Exercises